 - Ruggedness – There’s no point in carrying a charger that will stop working at the first knock or splash of water.
 Outdoor activities can be tough on your gear; make sure you get a charger that’s built to take it.

 There are a lot of chargers to choose from, and it can get confusing; you need to know what features matter the most to you, then look for one that delivers them.
 Here are our top three picks; one of these will probably meet your needs.

-The Powermonkey Extreme is a really heavy duty charging system.
+The Exo-Science Powermonkey Extreme 5V and 12V Solar Portable Charger, Red is a really heavy duty charging system.
 The first thing you’ll notice is the solid, waterproof armored case; it’s shock resistant and waterproof to one meter.
 Actually the first thing you’re likely to notice is that it’s in two parts.

 There’s the clamshell-design solar array, which opens out to reveal two panels, and then a separate power unit containing a 9,000mAh lithium polymer battery.
 That’s one of the highest capacities you’ll find – enough to charge a smart phone up to four times, or a tablet twice.

 The power pack also has an LED display to show the charge level; instead of bars it gives a percentage charge from 1 to 99.
 There’s a swipe on/off switch to prevent accidental activation.

 The reason the power pack is separate is that there are multiple ways to charge it.
 The obvious one is to plug in the solar panels and leave it in the sun, but if you have access to a mains outlet or powered USB socket you can charge from those too.

 That means you can leave the panels packed safely away when they’re not in use.
 You can also just take the power pack with you if you’re only planning a short trip.